mia-platform/documentation/docs/console/design-your-projects/custom-resources/custom-resources.md

 - **name**: the name of the Infrastructure Resource.
 It will be used to generate the manifest, and cannot be changed during updates;
 - **apiVersion**: the apiVersion of the Infrastructure Resource, it can be any string.
 If you are creating a Custom Kubernetes Resource, it must be the apiVersion of the Infrastructure Resource Definition;
 - **kind**: the kind of the Infrastructure Resource, it can be any string.
 If you are creating a Custom Kubernetes Resource, it must be the kind of the Infrastructure Resource Definition.
+- **type**: the type of the Infrastructure Resource.

+If the type of the Infrastructure Resource is set to  'kubernetes', the following extra field is available:

+- **resourceId**: The plural name for the Kubernetes Infrastructure resource definition.
+If set, the resource will be visible in the [Runtime](/development_suite/monitoring/resources/custom-resources.md) section of the console.

 In creation, you will see the preview of the generated manifest.